6 best day trips from Taipei

 For a more luxurious bathing experience, try the public springs in the Broadway Hotel just beside the park, or spend the night in one of their traditional Japanese-style rooms, complete with your own private tub.
 SweetMe Hot Spring Resort is another good option with similar facilities, just next to the MRT station.
 If you want privacy on a tighter budget, all of Beitou's hotels provide comfortable rooms with private tubs that can be rented for two hours.

-Getting There: All of the sites in Beitou can be accessed on foot from Xinbeitou MRT station.
+Getting there: All of the sites in Beitou can be accessed on foot from Xinbeitou MRT station.

 2. Best sunset: Tamsui